cerebnismus/networkmanager/README.md

 ```

 #### todo
+- [ ] 'this' pointer for class methods
+- [ ] void to int for return values
 - [ ] fix multithread logic
 - [ ] add a cross-plat makefile
 - [ ] epoll for linux ?